-The Image Viewer and Audio Player are located in the System Menu.
-The System menu can be accessed at the top of the Mode Settings Menu in any of the five modes (Spectrum, SmartBars, Mobile Bands, Wi-Fi, Bluetooth).
+The Image Viewer and Audio Player are located within the System Menu.
+The System menu can be accessed at the top of the Mode Settings Menu in any of the five modes (Spectrum, SmartBars, Mobile Bands, WiFi, Bluetooth).

 Any images that the MESA previously stored on a USB drive can be selected from the list and viewed.